 - Previously spent at least one semester on academic probation and are facing another semester of probation.

-Students and parents/legal guardians will be notified verbally and in writing by the Dean of Faculty of an Academic Dismissal.
+Students and parents/legal guardians will be notified verbally and in writing by the Dean of Students of an Academic Dismissal.
 MSSM will make such notification within seven (7) business days following the deadline for the receipt of semester grades.

 If a student is dismissed, the School reserves the right to immediately enroll a waitlisted student in the place of the dismissed student.
 In these circumstances, the dismissed student will be removed from all internal lists, e.g, class registration requests, room assignments, etc. Appeals shall be made in writing to MSSM's Executive Director.
 The written request must be received within seven (7) business days of written notification of dismissal to students by MSSM.
 The Executive Director will review the written appeal, the student record, and any other information deemed appropriate.
 Students and parents/legal guardians will be notified of the Executive Director's decision within seven (7) business days of receiving the appeal.
 The Executive Director's decision is final.
 If the appeal is granted and there is no space available, the student will be given priority on the current enrollment waitlist.

 The College Counseling Office prepares students for college by assisting them in finding their most appropriate college matches.
 This is accomplished through a combination of personal meetings, individualized exploration and planning, and intensive seminar courses that begin in the spring of the junior year.
 College planning, standardized testing, and college financial aid information are all organized through the College Counseling Office.